-Students are responsible for regularly checking MoodleDE and meeting assignment deadlines.
-Students with a university-approved excuse (severe illness, for example) should contact the Southeastern Instructor to provide details and appropriate documentation.
-Unexcused late work may result in a deduction of 10 points per class day that the essay is late and must be received no later than ten days from the assignment due date.
+Students are responsible for regularly checking MoodleDE and meeting all assignment deadlines.
+No late work is accepted without a valid, university approved excuse.
+Students with a university-approved excuse (severe illness or death in the family, for example) should contact the Southeastern Instructor as soon as possible to provide details and appropriate documentation.
 Students having difficulty with completing an essay assignment should immediately contact their Southeastern instructor.